Decaffeinated-Studios/Beanulator/mods/example.md

 ## About
 Long description

-## How to install
+## Assets
-Install instructions
+Where to download and install mod asset bundles

 ## Etc.